wso2/docs-is/en/docs/develop/authorized-apps-rest-api.md

 # OAuth2 Authorized Apps API Definition - v1

+!!! warning
+    This API version will be deprecated in future versions of WSO2 IS.
+    You can use [OAuth2 Authorized Apps
+    API Definition - v2](../../develop/authorized-apps-v2-rest-api) instead.

 ???
 Note "Click For Instructions"
     Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.